-Actions that lead to a shared vision and goals include:
+Actions that lead to a shared vision and aligned goals include:

-- Create a shared vision and identifying goals that align with the vision of a balanced and inclusive technology infrastructure.
+- Create a shared vision and identify goals that align with the vision of a balanced and inclusive technology infrastructure.

 - Communicate the shared vision and goals in ways that promote a positive learning climate and culture, foster collaborative relationships, and model accessible and inclusive technology practices.